 How Does it Work?

-The Competent Leadership manual helps members build practical, transferable skills such as time management, critical thinking, delegation and facilitation by taking on various roles at meetings and within the club.
+Members also build practical, transferable skills such as time management, critical thinking, delegation and facilitation by taking on various roles at meetings and within the club.
 For every role taken on, you can get structured feedback to help you appreciate your strengths and focus on areas for improvement.
 The club is run by members, so there are always opportunities to get involved, help out and learn something new.